Aiven-Labs/the-5-types-of-database/notes.md

 When I was at University, I was taught these were The Way of the Future.
 This turned out not to be the case, and we shan't mention them any further...

+## Relational - **all kinds of everything**

+My promise:

+  A mention of Codd and how his ideas led to relational databases.
+A *very* brief explanation of denormalisation, the idea of references from one table to another, and why RDBs often "win".
+PostgreSQL® (the swiss army knife of databases) and SQLite (which is in the Python library).

 ### Codd and the invention of "relational"